 \subsection{The disk evaporation model for $\dot m \lesssim \dot m_{\rm crit}$}

-The disk evaporation model was first proposed for explaining the UV delay observed in dwarf novae \citep[][]{Meyer1994}, which was later extended in BH low-mass X-ray binaries for the spectral state transition between the low/hard state and the high/soft state, and the truncation of the accretion disk in the low/hard state \citep[][]{Meyer2000a,Meyer2000b}.
+The disk evaporation model was first proposed to explain the UV delay observed in dwarf novae \citep[][]{Meyer1994}, which was later extended in BH low-mass X-ray binaries for the spectral state transition between the low/hard state and the high/soft state, and the truncation of the accretion disk in the low/hard state \citep[][]{Meyer2000a,Meyer2000b}.

-In the disk evaporation model, since the electron temperature in the corona is much higher (more than $\sim$ four orders of magnitude) than that of the disk, a fraction of the viscously dissipated energy in the corona will be transferred to the surface of the disk via electron thermal conduction.
-If this energy transferred at the surface of the accretion disk cannot be efficiently radiated away in a thin, dense transition layer between the disk and the corona, this energy will play a role in evaporating the matter in the disk continuously into the corona until an equilibrium between the disk and the corona is established.
-Conversely, if the energy transferred at the transition layer can be efficiently radiated away, a fraction of the corona will collapse into the disk (corona condensation) \citep[][]{liuBF2002b}.
-The detailed region for the disk evaporation and corona condensation depends on the mass accretion rate, viscosity, magnetic field, etc. \citep[][]{Liu2007}.
-One of the most important results of the disk evaporation model is that there is an 'evaporation curve', in which the evaporation rate increases with decreasing radius until a maximum evaporation rate $\dot m_{\rm crit}$ is reached.
-Based on the evaporation curve, if the initial accretion rate $\dot m$ is less than $\dot m_{\rm crit}$, the disk will truncate at a radius where $\dot m$ equals the evaporation rate.
-While, if initial $\dot m$ is greater than $\dot m_{\rm crit}$, the disk will extend down to the ISCO of the BH with some weak corona existing above the disk \citep[][]{liuBF2002b}.
+In the disk evaporation model, the electron temperature in the corona is much higher (more than four orders of magnitude) than that of the disk; a fraction of the viscously dissipated energy in the corona is transferred to the surface of the disk via electron thermal conduction.
+If the energy transferred to the disk surface cannot be efficiently radiated away in a thin, dense transition layer between the disk and the corona, the excessive energy will evaporate the matter in the disk continuously into the corona until an equilibrium between the disk and the corona is established (disk evaporation).
+Conversely, if the energy transferred to the transition layer can be efficiently radiated away, a fraction of the corona will collapse into the disk (corona condensation) \citep[][]{liuBF2002b}.
+The detailed region for the disk evaporation and corona condensation depends on factors such as mass accretion rate, viscosity, and magnetic field \citep[][]{Liu2007}.
+The disk evaporation model predicts an "evaporation curve", in which the evaporation rate increases with decreasing radius until a maximum evaporation rate $\dot m_{\rm crit}$ is reached.
+Based on the evaporation curve, if the initial accretion rate $\dot m$ is less than $\dot m_{\rm crit}$, the disk will truncate at a radius where $\dot m$ equals the evaporation rate, whereas if initial $\dot m$ is greater than $\dot m_{\rm crit}$, the disk will extend down to the ISCO of the BH with some weak corona existing above the disk \citep[][]{liuBF2002b}.